LaunchCodeEducation/technical-analyst-curriculum/content/systems-behind-interactions/inclass-activity/_index.md

 weight: 110
 ---

 Time to install Splunk!
-Then, using the tutorial data provided by Splunk show the class the core search features.
+Then, using the Buttercup Games tutorial data provided by Splunk, you should explore some of the core search features.

 ## Steps